We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Creatine is not essential in your diet, as it can be produced by your liver.
+Creatine is not essential in your diet, since it can be produced by your liver.
 However, studies have shown that vegetarians tend to have lower amounts of creatine in their muscles (

 One study placed people on a lacto-ovo-vegetarian diet for 26 days and found that doing so caused a significant decrease in their muscle creatine levels (

-Because creatine is only naturally found in animal tissue, vegetarians and vegans can only get it from supplements.
+Because creatine is naturally found in animal tissue, vegetarians and vegans can get it only from supplements.

 For vegetarians, creatine supplements may have significant benefits, including:

 Some of these effects are stronger in people on a vegetarian diet than in meat eaters.
-For instance, vegetarians taking creatine supplements may experience significant improvements in brain function while meat eaters see no difference (
+For instance, vegetarians taking creatine supplements may experience significant improvements in brain function while people who eat meat see no difference (

 You can purchase vegan-friendly creatine supplements locally or online.

 Carnosine is only found in animal-based foods.
-However, it’s considered non-essential, as your body can form it from the amino acids histidine and beta-alanine.
+However, it’s considered nonessential, since your body can form it from the amino acids histidine and beta-alanine.